-In this interview, you'll hear from a young entrepreneur who has successfully started and run businesses in several industries.
-He offers valuable insights into the challenges and rewards of being an entrepreneur and provides tips for aspiring business owners.
+Justin offers valuable insights into the challenges and rewards of being a founder and provides tips for aspiring entrepreneurs.

 Justin Kuehn is an entrepreneur and startup founder dedicated to scaling businesses.
 He holds a degree in Technological Entrepreneurship & Management from the Ira A. Fulton Schools of Engineering & W.P.
 Carey School of Business.
 He specialized in understanding supply chains, investment banking, prototyping and modeling (CAD), and entrepreneurship.